 In short, being a GTA enhances your CV!

 The Department requires the GTAs to seek permission from their supervisors prior to starting their teaching.
 Furthermore, GTAs will need to have either already attended the GTA training course offered by the Department at the start of each academic year to new Postgraduates or have registered to do any training, including workshops offered by the Educational Development Unit (post-docs), or Graduate School (PhD students) which are particularly aimed at GTAs who are assessing student work.

 Finally, the GTAs must complete a Letter of Understanding prior to starting work.
 Failure to submit this prior to starting work may result in payment not being granted.

 GTAs are paid at a single rate in the Department of Chemistry.
 The rates are determined by the College each year.
-View pay rates effective from August 2014.
+View Student demonstrators rates [pdf].